ScottGrun/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Completed as assignment during my time at Lighthouse Labs.
+Completed as a first assignment during my time at Lighthouse Labs.

 ## Expected Solution